 Some trucks classify as commercial vehicles, which have their own restrictions and regulations set by the Federal Motor Carrier Safety Administration (FMCSA).
 For example, truck drivers must not drive for more than a certain number of consecutive hours in order to prevent drowsy driving.

 When accidents involve a commercial vehicle, you may have the grounds to sue the employer of the driver for compensation, depending on the laws in your specific state.
 If a defect in the truck itself caused the failure to brake and resulted in a rear-end collision, you may also sue the truck manufacturer.
+A truck accident attorney can help you identify the liable party.

 How a Lawyer Can Help You with Your Case